Orchestrating Human Potential

-Mastering Chaos Webcasts
+Mastering Chaos Webcasts with Andrew Hodges

-There's a magic that happens when human beings come together to create music.
 Andrew Hodges, in his extensive experience as violinist and teacher, has witnessed the unique way that human beings collaborate together to produce astonishing musical performances.
-As a business consultant he has experienced too, the incredible power of humans working together to solve highly complex problems.
+As a business consultant he has experienced the incredible power of humans working together to solve highly complex problems.

 Our musical gifts are a testament to our human ability to collaborate and solve problems together.
 In a sense we could see these musical abilities as a set of Superpowers which are available to all of us humans but are sadly often underutilised outside the realm of music.
 These programmes are about people who enjoy music and perhaps even play a musical instrument who know there's something special about the gifts they have.